DrHughHarvey/gpt3_radreports/README.md

 python3 -m venv $gpt3
 source gpt3/bin/activate
 ```

+In root directory of the repository,
 Install the requirements
-`pip install -r gpt3/api/requirements.txt`
+`pip install -r api/requirements.txt`
-Save a file named openai.cfg into your api folder containing your API secret key as such:
+Save a file named openai.cfg into your api folder containing your API secret key as such(This step is only required if you intend to use `GPT3` API. ):
 `OPENAI_KEY=sk-INSERTKEYHERE`
-Link your gpt3 virtual environment to the config file containing the API key
+Link your gpt3 virtual environment to the config file containing the API key.
+If you are a Linux user, ``export OPENAI_CONFIG=`pwd`/api/openai.cfg`` and `set OPENAI_CONFIG=%CD%\api\openai.cfg` (for Windows users)
-`OPENAI_CONFIG=gpt3/api/openai.cfg`
+Install yarn packages
+`yarn install`

+If you are a Windows user, to run the demo, you will need to modify the following line inside `api/demo_web_app.py`: `subprocess.Popen(["yarn", "start"])` to `subprocess.Popen(["yarn", "start"], shell=True)`

 ### Create a training pathway to 'prime' GPT3 for the specific task